IGo to Japan

-iGo to Japan is a 2008 television film, serving as the fifth episode of the second season of Nickelodeon TV series iCarly.
+iGo to Japan is a 2008 live-action comedy adventure television film that is based on Dan Schneider's Nickelodeon TV series iCarly.
+It serves as the fifth episode of the second season of the show.
 It premiered on November 8, 2008, on Nickelodeon, and November 21 on YTV.
 The television movie stars Miranda Cosgrove, Jennette McCurdy, Nathan Kress, Jerry Trainor, and Mary Scheer.
 The film was directed by Steve Hoefer.
 Production began in early 2008 and lasted 4 to 5 weeks.

 Plot

 Part 1

 The iCarly gang are invited to Tokyo after being nominated for the annual iWeb Awards, where in order to qualify they will be expected to perform a skit live on stage.
 Prior to their trip, they create a sketch called Melanie Higgles: Space Cheerleader to compete in the show.

 They receive three first-class tickets.
 Freddie's mother, Marissa, initially refuses to allow Freddie to go on the trip even after Spencer volunteers to chaperone the kids.
 She agrees instead to come along, despite Sam's initial objections.
 Since they do not have enough airline tickets for five people, Spencer trades the three first-class tickets for five lower-class ones.
 However, he subsequently calls in a favor from his best friend, Socko, which results in the team riding to Japan aboard his friend Freight Dog's unsanitary, possum-filled cargo airplane bound for Korea.
 To their horror, they realize they must skydive into Tokyo.